Khalifa bin Salman Al Khalifa: Views

 In 2011, reporter Bill Law stated that Prince Khalifa was a hardliner, whereas Crown Prince Salman, his grandnephew who is also deputy prime minister, was a reformer and the King was somewhere in the middle of the two.

+Finances

+According to the Pandora Papers, leaked in 2021 after his death, Prince Khalifa owned a shell company created in 1996 that held assets worth $60 million.

 Marriage and children

 Prince Khalifa married his cousin Hessa bint Ali Al Khalifa, the fourth daughter of Ali bin Hamad Al Khalifa in Muharraq.
 They had three sons and one daughter: